Arcitan/Ping-CLI/README.md

 ## What is it?

-A minimal CLI "ping" application.
+A minimal CLI "ping" application for Linux-based systems.
 Accepts a hostname or an IPv4 address as its argument, then sends ICMP "echo requests" in a loop to the target while receiving "echo reply" messages.
 By default, it reports loss and RTT times for each sent message.

-This application was written entirely in C for Unix-based systems.
-This application was developed on a Windows 10 machine, and tested on the Ubuntu Windows subsystem.
+This application was written entirely in C for Linux-based systems, developed on a Windows 10 machine, and tested on the Ubuntu Windows subsystem.
+Because this implementation depends on the `netinet ` libraries, it will not work on any machine that does not have these libraries, even if it's Unix-based.
+As of now, this means that this
- Because this implementation employs raw sockets, it requires root privileges to execute.
+    application will not work on MacOS; it will only work on Linux.

 ## Installation